Are Aftermarket Motorcycle Fairings even worth buying?

 You will see online, most reviews are pretty 50/50 when it comes to aftermarket fairings.
 It’s true that there are some dubious manufacturers out there.
-In this blog we will give you an idea on how to make the correct purchasing decision and how much money you should generally be paying.
+In this blog we will give you an idea on how to make your purchasing decision and how much you should be generally paying.

-- How should the fairing kit be moulded for a perfect fit?
+- How should the fairing kit be molded for a perfect fit?

 - How the kit Should be packaged and shipped